Quick Answer

 Employees And Superiors

 Knowing your future supervisor and coworkers before accepting a job offer might help you make a better-educated decision, similar to evaluating the company’s culture.
 Having friends among your contemporaries can brighten your days and make teamwork less of a chore.
-Working for someone you highly regard and who leads in a way that appeals to you can only be good for your boss.
+Research consistently shows that manager quality is one of the top predictors of employee retention — Gallup’s workplace research finds that managers account for at least 70% of the variance in employee engagement scores.
+Working for someone you highly regard and who leads in a way that appeals to you can only be good for your long-term career trajectory.

 Getting To Know One Another